AckerlyXu/heima/articles/partner-twilio-java-how-to-use-voice-sms.md

-<properties
+---
-	pageTitle="How to Use Twilio for Voice and SMS (Java) | Microsoft Azure" description="Learn how to make a phone call and send a SMS message with the Twilio API service on Azure.
-Code samples written in Java." services=""
+title: How to Use Twilio for Voice and SMS (Java) | Microsoft Azure
+description: Learn how to make a phone call and send a SMS message with the Twilio API service on Azure.
+Code samples written in Java.
-	documentationCenter="java"
-	authors="devinrader"
-	manager="twilio"
-	editor="mollybos"/>

-<tags
-	ms.service="multiple"
-	ms.date="11/25/2014"
-	wacn.date=""/>
+services: ''
+documentationCenter: java
+authors: devinrader
+manager: twilio
+editor: mollybos

+ms.service: multiple
+ms.date: 11/25/2014
+wacn.date: ''
+---

 # How to Use Twilio for Voice and SMS Capabilities in Java